spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/annotations-ui/index.md

 ---
 title: "Annotation-Driven UI"
 linkTitle: "Annotation-Driven UI"
-weight:
 description: >
-  This guide describes how to surface information about your Kubernetes resources in Deck's details panel using Kubernetes annotations.
+  Surface information about your Kubernetes resources in Deck's details panel using Kubernetes annotations.
 ---

 This guide describes how to surface information about your Kubernetes resources